oceanprotocol/docs/veocean-data-farming/veocean.md

 The veOCEAN design is in accordance with the Web3 Sustainability Loop, which Ocean uses as its system-level design.

 The veOCEAN code was forked from the veCRV code. veCRV parameters will be the starting point.
 To minimize risk, tweaks will be circumspect.

-This is the current design.
-We expect changes based on feedback from the community, and learnings during implementation.

 ## Security